Astor63/BL2-Mods/Custom Gear/Plasma Caster Hyperion Finesse - Circuit Board Edition/ReadMe.md

 | Skin:             | Commerce (Vanilla skin)| Circuit Board skin    |
 | Rarity:           | Unique                 | Unique / Legendary    |

-To summarize: elemental effect damage is improved by 33%, elemental chance by a small amount (±5%), get the benefit from Maliwan Sniper bullet splash (50%), but the initial base damage is lowered by 20% to compensate.
+To summarize: elemental effect damage is improved by 33%, elemental chance by a small amount (±5%), get the benefit from Maliwan Sniper bullet splash (50%), but the initial base damage is lowered by 20% to compensate the elemental adaptive splash.

 ![Plasma Caster Finesse - Circuit Board Edition](https://imgur.com/FGWsUWG.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")
 **Note:** The Circuit Board skins... as its name suggests, looks like a circuit board... and you have the choice between 2 Circuit Board skin: the *Blue Circuit Board* or the *Yellow Circuit Board*!